Located in the heart of the London Borough of Hackney, Dalston has its very own, diverse culture to be enjoyed.

 Located off Amhurst Road, Hackney Downs Studios is a cultural hub offering studio space to more than 100 independent creative businesses.

-The venue is home to the Autumn Yard, Hackney Downs Market and Hackney Showroom.
+The venue is home to the Autumn Yard, Hackney Downs Market and Hackney Showroom to name only a few.

 A well-loved local green open space which has been in existence since the 1800s, Clissold Park is used by dog-walkers, joggers, cyclists, nature lovers and families all through the year.